Chip

 A hover state appears over the chip’s delete button.

-On native platforms, characters can be typed in plain text and converted to a chip by hitting the ENTER key or selecting a filtered value from a list.
+Characters can be typed in plain text and converted to a chip by hitting the ENTER key or selecting a filtered value from a list.

 Chips within a text field wrap to a new line when reaching the edge of the text box.
 The cursor wraps to a new line when the first chip is added.